Howard, Wisconsin: Police department

 The Village of Howard does not have a police department of its own and contracts its law enforcement services from the Brown County Sheriff Department.
 The Village's main patrol station is located at Village Hall, in conjunction with the fire department.

 Fire department

 Howard has a paid on-call fire department, with a full-time public safety director and an assistant fire chief.
-The village contracts for emergency medical services (EMS) with a private emergency medical services company, Eagle III.
+The village contracted for emergency medical services (EMS) with a private emergency medical services company, Eagle III until December 31, 2023.
+The fire department then began running its own Paramedic Ambulance.

 Transportation

 The village is located at the intersection of Interstate 43, U.S. Highway 41, and State Highway 29.
 Interstate 43, which provides direct access to Milwaukee and Chicago, terminates in Howard.
 U.S. Highway 41 south of Interstate 43 was reclassified as an Interstate Highway in April 2015.